Reflections from the OHC’s 2019 Graduate Student Fellow

-Rudy Mondragón is the Oral History Center’s 2019 Graduate Student of Color Fellow.
+Rudy Mondragón is the Oral History Center’s 2019 Graduate Student Fellow.
 He is a doctoral candidate at the University of California, Los Angeles working on a project that looks at the sport of boxing and the ways in which black and brown boxers politically and culturally express themselves via the famous ring entrance.

 During the summer of 2019, he traveled to Rhode Island to interview professional boxer Kali Reis.
 When complete, his interview will be archived in our collection.
 Below are his reflections on this experience and how this will shape his graduate work.